Retropharyngeal abscess: Diagnosis

 A computed tomography (CT) scan is the definitive diagnostic imaging test.

 X-ray of the neck often (80% of the time) shows swelling of the retropharyngeal space in affected individuals.
 If the retropharyngeal space is more than half of the size of the C2 vertebra, it may indicate retropharyngeal abscess.

 Treatment

-RPA's frequently require surgical intervention.
+RPAs frequently require surgical intervention.
 A tonsillectomy approach is typically used to access/drain the abscess, and the outcome is usually positive.
 Surgery in adults may be done without general anesthesia because there is a risk of abscess rupture during tracheal intubation.
 This could result in pus from the abscess aspirated into the lungs.
 In complex cases, an emergency tracheotomy may be required to prevent upper airway obstruction caused by edema in the neck.

 High-dose intravenous antibiotics are required in order to control the infection and reduce the size of the abscess prior to surgery.
 Chronic retropharyngeal abscess is usually secondary to tuberculosis and the patient needs to be started on anti-tubercular therapy as soon as possible.